 A betrayed spouse writes to his wife as to why it’s so important for him to know the details of the affair.

-We’ve addressed the importance of full disclosure by the cheater a few times.
+We’ve addressed the importance of full disclosure and providing the details of the affair by the cheater a few times.
 In fact, Sarah P. wrote a nice article as recently as April.
 But the other day we came across a wonderful letter on the Marriage Advocates site that we feel might benefit some of you.

 Perhaps you might want use the letter as a template, edit it to fit your situation and then present it to your spouse.
 (If so, you can click here for a text version of the letter.
 Once open, save to your computer or copy and paste it into your own document.)

 If you’re the wayward spouse, maybe this letter can help you can gain a clearer understanding of the effects your affair has had and maybe help you see things more through the eyes (and the reality) of your spouse.

 The Need to Know the Details of the Affair – “Joseph’s Letter”

 I know you are feeling the pain of guilt and confusion.
 I understand that you wish all this never happened and that you wish it would just go away.
 I can even believe that you truly love me and that your indiscretion hurts you emotionally much the same way it hurts me.

 I understand your apprehension to me discovering little by little, everything that led up to your indiscretion, everything that happened that night, and everything that happened afterwards.
 I understand.
 No one wants to have a mistake or misjudgment thrown in his or her face repeatedly.

 No one wants to be forced to ‘look’ at the thing that caused all their pain over and over again.
 I can actually see, that through your eyes, you are viewing this whole thing as something that just needs to go away, something that is over, that he/she doesn’t mean anything to you, so why is it such a big issue?